Prepping for Events Conference Networking

 If you’re a conference-hopper like me, you know that it’s one of the best times to network with other events industry professionals, old and new.
-It’s a great opportunity, especially if you’re seeking new connections or looking to expand your horizons by diversifying your business and gain expertise.
+It’s a great opportunity, especially if you’re seeking new connections or looking to expand your horizons.
+Events conference networking is a great way to diversify your business and gain expertise.
 But we know better than anyone that networking can feel scary and intimidating.
 So, how do you prepare to attend a conference?

 Research, Research, Research

-No matter what your intentions are for attending a conference – whether it’s for speaking purposes, education, or networking – your first step will likely always be the same.
+No matter what your intentions are for attending a conference, your first step will likely always be the same.
+This is true whether it’s for speaking purposes, education, or networking.
 Do your research!
 Since the wedding/event industry is so broad and full of niche conferences, you may be better suited to narrow down which ones align with your business goals, both present and future.

 Jennifer Taylor of Taylor’d Events says, “Review the conference website to see who will be speaking and what industry leaders will be there to get an idea of how you can make the most of your attendance.
 This makes for a great opportunity to map out who you’ll want to network with while you’re there, and you can align yourself with topic areas that you might be struggling with.”